 There are two common forms of autoimmune thyroid disease commonly associated with celiac disease – Grave’s disease and Hashimoto’s disease.

 An underactive thyroid.
-Symptoms may include weight gain, slow pulse, red puffy eyes, feeling too cold, mental slowness, drowsiness, confusion, constipation, enlarged thyroid gland in the neck, thick and coarse hair.
+Symptoms may include weight gain, slow pulse, red puffy eyes, feeling too cold, difficulty concentrating, drowsiness, confusion, constipation, hair loss, enlarged thyroid gland in the neck.

-A rare disease involving the adrenal gland.
-The prevalence of celiac disease in people with Addison’s disease is significant.
-Symptoms of Addison’s may include weight loss, increasing fatigue, lack of appetite, anemia, darkening of the skin, increased sun sensitivity, low blood sugar, low blood pressure, nausea, vomiting, diarrhea or constipation, and dehydration.
+A rare disease involving insufficient functioning of the adrenal gland.
+Symptoms of Addison’s may include increasing fatigue, lack of appetite, anemia, darkening of the skin, increased sun sensitivity, low blood sugar, low blood pressure, nausea, vomiting, diarrhea, and dehydration.

 Autoimmune Chronic Active Hepatitis

 A disease of the liver that may be mistaken for alcoholic liver disease.
-Symptoms can include fatigue, abdominal discomfort, itching, nausea, vomiting, bloating, yellowing of the skin and whites of the eyes (jaundice), enlarged liver, tumors on the skin, aching, fever, mental confusion, and cirrhosis.
+Symptoms can include fatigue, abdominal discomfort, itching, nausea, vomiting, bloating, yellowing of the skin and whites of the eyes (jaundice), enlarged liver, skin rash, aching, fever, mental confusion, and cirrhosis.

 A disease involving muscle function in which nerve impulses to the muscles are impaired.
-Symptoms can include rapid fatigue and muscle weakness, especially as the day progresses, high-pitched voice, difficulty swallowing, droopy eyelids, unsteady or waddling gait, double vision, enlarged thymus gland.
+Symptoms can include rapid fatigue and muscle weakness, especially as the day progresses, voice impairment, difficulty swallowing, droopy eyelids, unsteady or waddling gait, double vision, enlarged thymus gland.

 Scleroderma can affect the skin, GI tract, muscles, lungs, or kidneys.
 It causes scar tissue (fibrosis) to form in skin and organs.
 Symptoms may include tight, leathery skin, red and swollen fingers, severe indigestion, heartburn, constipation, diarrhea, muscle pain, weakness and shortness of breath.

 A disease involving the mucus-secreting glands that causes a reduction of excretions.
-This can cause dryness of the eyes, mouth, vagina, skin, lungs, brain, sinuses, blood cells, blood vessels, digestive tract, bladder, kidneys, and joints.
-Symptoms may include painful dry eyes, dry mouth, sores in the mouth, on the tongue or throat, gum inflammation, tooth decay, tooth loss, dry skin, rashes, vaginal dryness, yeast infections, shortness of breath, pleuritis (inflammation of the lining of the lungs), pericarditis (swelling and irritation of the membrane which surrounds the heart), diarrhea, constipation, abdominal pain, chronic sinusitis, confusion, numbness or tingling in the hands or feet, seizures, stroke, kidney disease, fatigue, join and/or muscle pain, vasculitis or blood clots.
+This can cause dryness of the eyes and mouth, as well as of the vagina, skin, lungs, sinuses, digestive tract, bladder, kidneys, and joints.
+Symptoms may include painful dry eyes, dry mouth, sores in the mouth, on the tongue or throat, gum inflammation, tooth decay, dry skin, rashes, vaginal dryness, yeast infections, abdominal pain, chronic sinusitis, fatigue, and joint or muscle pain.